 What does IaaS mean for Business?

-As stated, the Business Benefits of IaaS go beyond added efficiency.
+As stated, the Business Benefits of IaaS goes beyond added efficiency.
 It is also a chance for accelerating innovation within your company.
-If IT can invest less time in maintenance and more time on value-added improvements, they could engineer new ways to integrate the company and improve applications that directly effect end user experience.
+If IT can invest less time in maintenance and more time on value-added improvements, they could engineer new ways to integrate the company and improve applications that directly affect end-user experience.

 What are examples of IaaS?

 In August 2019, Del Monte, reduced overall IT costs by a whopping 35% in less than 4 months when they migrated over 200 servers to the cloud.

 If done properly, IaaS can significantly reduce costs and improve efficiency within the business.
 This is an excellent example of a troubled company rising when they began to enjoy the Business Benefits of IaaS.
 However, as stated before, cost reductions alone should not be a reason for pursuing Cloud IaaS.